hamikm/wine-cellar-inventory/README.md

 ![alt text](/baileyscellar.gif)

-## How do I use this?
+## Getting started
 This hacky, homely little project was written just for personal use in my cellar.
-That's why I beautified and productionized it into [Cellar Project](https://cellarproject.com), which has a nicer interface, supports infinite users, and sends you QR codes in the mail so you don't have to generate and print your own.
+That's why I beautified and productionized it into [Cellar Project](https://cellarproject.com), which has a nicer interface, supports infinite users, and sends you QR codes in the mail.

 Cellar Project is still closed-source, but this repo contains code for its predecessor, which is shown in the GIF above.
 I originally posted this project [here on r/wine](https://www.reddit.com/r/wine/comments/auuh6a/finally_figured_out_how_to_get_my_wife_to_check/).

 If you want to use this CRUDdy old web app - haha, get it? - you'll need to do the following.

+### Deploy the backend
-1. **Deploy the backend.** Create an AWS account if you don't have one.
+Create an AWS account if you don't have one.
 Create a Cognito user pool.
 Add a user in the console.
 Change the password by uncommenting the `newPasswordRequired` lines in `webapp/js/baileys-cellar-webapp.js`.
 Create a DynamoDB table with an index for bottle numbers.
 Add the table and index names at the top of `backend/web_lambda.js`.
 Create an API Gateway API with a single POST endpoint called `crud`.
 Point it at a Lambda that contains `backend/web_lambda.js`.

+### Host the frontend
-2. **Host the frontend.** Upload the contents of `webapp` to a static web hosting service like AWS S3.
+Upload the contents of `webapp` to a static web hosting service like AWS S3.

+### Print QR codes
-3. **Print QR codes.** Buy some sticker sheets.
+Buy some sticker sheets.
 The sticker in the video is 1.5" in diameter, which I thought was a perfect size.
 Get a ruler and make measurements like those in `qr/requirements.txt`.
 Pass them as console args to `qr/generate_qr_sheets.py` and print the resulting images onto your sticker sheets.

+### Populate your database
-4. **Populate your database.** Get a printed sticker and put it on your bottle.
+Get a printed sticker and put it on your bottle.
 Scan the label to open the web app - the default camera app in iOS can do it.
 Fill in the add form.

 ## The stack
 HTML/CSS frontend with light usage of JQuery.
 AWS backend with a single lambda function, a single DynamoDB table, and Cognito authentication.
 QR codes are generated with a Python script.